kmlawson/history-of-history-in-east-asia/seminars.md

 ## Week 6 Independent Learning Week

-If you didn't get a chance to read or take notes on the Oxford history before the semester began, consider catching up on those, especially the chapters from volume three onward.
+If you didn't get a chance to read or take notes on much of the *The Oxford History of Historical Writing* before the semester began, consider catching up on those, especially the chapters from volume three onward.

 This is the week when you should make the most progress on your research for your long essay.
 You have dedicated time this week, without the distraction of other reading assignments.
 After this week you should begin the process of writing the long essay.

 \pagebreak

-## Week 7 - Martial Tales and History: The Romance of the Three Kingdoms and The Tale of the Heike
+## Week 7 - Martial Tales and History

-In most years students will have a collective choice on which of these two key texts to focus on for seminar discussion.
-Due to limits on library access, and the need to prepare online texts over the summer, Fall 2020 will focus on the historical novel attributed to Luo Guanzhong, *The Three Kingdoms*.

 ### Required Reading